 The DnD dwarf embodies every trope and tradition ever seen in the fantasy genre.
 They’re stout, bearded, hammer-wielding creatures who value the heritage of their clans as much as gold and fine jewels.
 Known for their masterful metalwork and mining, the dwarves of D&D are most at home in the mountains.

-Despite the familiar write-up, the dwarf 5e race still has surprises up its sleeves.
+Despite the familiar write-up, the dwarf 5e species still has surprises up its sleeves.
 With the right combination of subraces and DnD classes, players can create unique dwarf DnD character builds that bring utility and variety to their roleplaying.
 The dwarf is one of the most enduring DnD races for a reason – and this guide is here to show you why.

 Here’s everything you need to know about the DnD Dwarf 5e race: